RoboRobob/Cybersecurity/Threat types/Cyber Criminal.md

 Computer fraud
 Main article: Computer fraud

 Computer fraud is the act of using a computer to take or alter electronic data, or to gain unlawful use of a computer or system.[15]
-If computer fraud involves the use of the internet, it can be considered Internet fraud.
+If computer fraud involves the use of the [[internet]], it can be considered [[Internet]] fraud.
 The legal definition of computer fraud varies by jurisdiction, but typically involves accessing a computer without permission or authorization.

 Forms of computer fraud include hacking into computers to alter information, distributing malicious code such as computer worms or viruses, installing [[Malware]] or spyware to steal data, phishing, and advance-fee scams.[16]